mrk21/study_frontend/rails_gulp/README.md

 ### test

 This task runs unit testing by Node.js.
 Ranning tests can choose by `--grep=<pattern>` command line arguments.
+If `--watch` command line arguments specified, will be a watch mode.

 ### browser-test

 This task runs unit testing by browser.
 If `--watch` command line arguments specified, karma will be a watch mode.

-### build
+### install

-This task build stylesheet and javascript files.
+This task sets the build files to the `RAILS_ROOT/public` directory.

 ### js